Great Wolf Lodge Logo

 Great Wolf Lodge Logo 2001

 The logo for the second establishment in the chain, named Great Bear Lodge, was designed to reflect similarities with the “wolf” emblem while emphasizing its uniqueness.
 This time, the focus is on the bear, depicted much larger and in full.
-The bear stands on a base that also serves as the nameplate, resembling a black anvil, highlighting the animal’s strength and power.
+The bear stands on a base that also serves as its nameplate, resembling a black anvil, which highlights the animal’s strength and power.

 In the background, a yellow sun rises above the spruce treetops.
 This emblem evokes a sense of harmony and grandeur, as if the king of beasts has ascended to the top of a cliff and stands still against the setting sun, surveying its domain.
-The logo conveys the strength and majesty associated with the bear’s natural power and underscores the establishment’s prestige.
+The logo conveys the strength and majesty associated with the bear’s natural power, underscoring the establishment’s prestige and authority.

 2008 – 2022